willfaught/willfaught.github.io/content/blog/2015-09-19-a-humble-proposition-how-to-fix-the-apple-watch.md

 David Pogue on the shortcomings of the Apple Watch:

->On the Watch’s weird software layout, as noted earlier, apps aren’t anywhere at all.
-No matter where you start, you can’t swipe your way to the Home screen.
+>On the Watch's weird software layout, as noted earlier, apps aren't anywhere at all.
+No matter where you start, you can't swipe your way to the Home screen.

->The only way to find them is to click the Watch’s crown.
+>The only way to find them is to click the Watch's crown.

 >OK, we could probably learn that: Clicking the crown is like clicking the Home button.
 Clicking it always opens the Home screen.

->Except that it doesn’t.
-If you’re in Glances or Notifications, pressing the crown once takes you back to the watch face; a second press opens the Home screen.
+>Except that it doesn't.
+If you're in Glances or Notifications, pressing the crown once takes you back to the watch face; a second press opens the Home screen.

 >Well, we could probably learn that: The first crown-click opens the watch face, and the second crown-click opens the Home screen.
-Except that’s not always how it works, either.
+Except that's not always how it works, either.

->If you’re in an app, like Mail, the logic is reversed.
+>If you're in an app, like Mail, the logic is reversed.
 This time, the first crown-click opens the Home screen, and the second crown-click opens the watch face!

 >How is anyone supposed to learn that?